MontaineHOA/CCnR/99_amendment.md

 of installing and maintaining private drainage facilities within said easements with restrictions as described in this Section.
 The Association shall be responsible for the maintenance, repairs, or reconstruction of the private storm drainage facilities located within the easements.

 Tract Y of the Plat of Aldarra Division No. 4 is subject to a Private Drainage Easement.
 The adjacent property owner located immediately to the west of this easement is granted rights to this easement for the purpose of maintaining private drainage facilities located within said easement with restrictions as described in this Section, and is solely responsible for the maintenance, repair, or reconstruction of drainage facilities located within said easement.

-## 4. Common Areas.
+## 4. Common Areas

 The last sentence of Article IV, Section i is hereby amended to read:

-The Common Areas are identified as Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM, of the Plat of Aldarra Division No. 3; and Tracts AS, AT, Y, 0, and Q, of the Plat of Aldarra Division No. 4.
+The Common Areas are identified as Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM, of the Plat of Aldarra Division No. 3; and Tracts AS, AT, Y, O, and Q, of the Plat of Aldarra Division No. 4.

-## 5. Common Maintenance Areas.
+## 5. Common Maintenance Areas

 Article IV, Section 2 is hereby replaced with the following paragraph:

 Common Maintenance Areas shall include those portions of all real property (including improvements thereon) maintained by the Association for the benefits of the members of the Association.
-The areas to be maintained by the Association are: Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM in the Plat of Aldarra Division No. 3; Tracts AS, AT, Y, 0, and Q of the Plat of Aldarra Division No. 4; all entry signage and landscaping including water and electric; street trees; planter islands in rights-of-way; and the mailbox stands located throughout the Properties.
+The areas to be maintained by the Association are: Tracts S, V, AC, AE, AR, U, Z, AB, AN, W, and AM in the Plat of Aldarra Division No. 3; Tracts AS, AT, Y, O, and Q of the Plat of Aldarra Division No. 4; all entry signage and landscaping including water and electric; street trees; planter islands in rights-of-way; and the mailbox stands located throughout the Properties.
 The Association shall also be required to inspect the wildlife